comp-3663-weather-visualization/comp-3663-assignments/assignment3-requirements-document.md

 *Here, you describe the services provided for the user.
 The nonfunctional system requirements should also be described in this section.
 This description may use natural language, diagrams, or other notations that are understandable to customers.
 Product and process standards that must be followed should be specified.*

 ## System architecture
 The system architecture will follow modern techniques for building webpages.
 Specifically the frontend and backend will be divided into their own services.
 The frontend is written in HTML/CSS/JavaScript.
 The CSS framework, Bulma, is being leveraged along with the Nuxt.js, a JavaScript framework built on top of Vue.js.
 The backend will be written in python and use the django framework.
 The staging site for the backend is Heroku.com and for the frontend it is Netlify.com.
 The production server will be a custom build on a DigitalOcean.com VPS.
+The database to hold the data gathered from the API is PostgreSQL

 ## System requirements specification